Stamp Duty Calculator

 What is LTT?

 LTT replaced Stamp Duty Land Tax in Wales from 1 April 2018.
 It's administered by the Welsh Revenue Authority (WRA) and has different rates and thresholds to both SDLT and LBTT.
 Wales has the highest nil-rate threshold at £225,000, but standard rates jump to 6% above this.
 From December 2024, Wales uses separate higher residential rate bands for additional properties rather than a flat surcharge.
+Compare with our stamp duty calculator or read our Wales LTT guide.

 Current LTT Rates (January 2026)